beatlabs/patron/examples/README.md

 # Running the example

 The example consists of a service and it's client implementation.
-The service uses the following components:
+The service implementation uses the following components:

 - HTTP
 - gRPC